Classic Blade: Craftsman Bowie Knife Made by Schrade

 (Photo © Russ Chastain)

 Here’s an interesting old blade.
-This Bowie style knife was gifted to me by the widow of an old friend who used to hunt with us, and although Jim only ever killed one deer and this knife may not have been used on it, it was still his and that’s cool — and I used it myself on a big whitetail doe I recently shot & shucked.
+This Bowie style knife was gifted to me by the widow of an old friend who used to hunt with us, and although Jim only ever killed one deer and this knife may not have been used on it, it was still his and that’s cool.
+And I used it myself on a big whitetail doe I recently shot and shucked.

 It’s a big fixed-blade hunting knife, with a 7″ blade and an overall length of 12 inches.
 One look at it and the handle told me it was probably made by Schrade, and that appears to be the case according to what I’ve been able to dig up online.

 For many years, Sears, Roebuck & Co sold all kinds of things bearing their brands, and rarely made any of it.
 Their knives are no exception; this is a Craftsman knife, but it was manufactured by Schrade.